 And just like that, the BB-8 birthday cake is a long time ago in a galaxy far, far away….

-Pin this easy BB-8 birthday cake for later…
+Pin this easy BB-8 birthday cake for a Star Wars birthday party for later…

-Use the Force to see more Star Wars birthday party ideas like these:
+Use the Force to see more DIY Star Wars birthday party ideas like these:

 Like it?
 Share it!